jeroenvdwaal/stateless_presence/README.md

 Use command queue, to add or remove agent registration for presence.
 Create read models from these operations.
 We now need to fetch the actual presence from Teams.
 Instead of doing this by a separate process, the actual fetch is turned into a command, which is enqueued in the command queue.
 These events are processed by an entities, which is doing the actual Teams Graph API call.
 The result are again events, which are processed to a read model with the latest presence and possibly forwarded to an event bus.

 Restart of the module, is re-reading the events, which brings the read model for presence and the subscriptions back to what it was.

+## Load balancer approach

+The best approach would be a stateless setup as well.
+Could we setup a design that adhere to this?
+We could use distributed databases, caches and queues in the design to prevent state in the services.

+Type of balancers:

+- round robin routing
+- specific routing
+  - based on message inspection
+  - session routing
+  - hashes
+  - more ...